SaritraGmbH/fxratesapi/README.md

 # Exchange Rates

-💰🌍 An unofficial [node.js](https://nodejs.org/) wrapper for the awesome and free [fxratesapi.com](https://fxratesapi.com/), which provides exchange rate lookups for over 175 globval currencies updated every minute.
+💰🌍 An unofficial [node.js](https://nodejs.org/) wrapper for the awesome and free [fxratesapi.com](https://fxratesapi.com/), which provides exchange rate lookups for over 175 global currencies updated every minute.

 ## Table of Contents